santiagocarignano/santiagocarignano/README.md

 I'm Santiago, I'm from Argentina and I'm Software Engineer.

-- Currently I'm working as a Software Engineer at Mavin
+- Currently I'm working as a DevOps Engineer at DataArt
 - Bachelor's Degree in Telecommunications Engineering.

 ## Skills